- Many consume dates around the world, but they grow in specific climates and areas

 - Growing dates comes with its benefits, economic costs, and rewards

-- The date palm market value has grown in recent years, and there are various reasons why
+- The date palm industry value has grown in recent years, and there are various reasons why

 Dates are popular everywhere, but where are they grown?
 This fruit requires specific climates, and thus only certain regions will grow and harvest it.
 Still, the date palm market value has expanded in recent years.
 The popularity of dates continues to skyrocket as their health benefits become widespread.
 Since the date industry is ever-evolving, it should not be a surprise that it will expand in the Middle East and elsewhere.